Addressing Common Criminal Defense Concerns

 Q. Can I get off probation early?

 A. YES.
 Most of the time, a skilled attorney can file a motion for early termination or modification of your probation.
-Call our office to see if you qualify.
+Call the office to see if you qualify.

 Get In Touch With A Knowledgeable Lawyer

-Steve Wetter personally handles your case and is available to answer your questions or return your call or e-mail promptly.
-Call 239-476-9531, or contact us online to talk with an experienced attorney.
-We offer a free, confidential consultation and answer our phones 24 hours a day.
+Steven personally handles your case and is available to answer your questions or return your call or email promptly.
+Call 239-347-9133 or contact the firm online to talk with an experienced attorney.
+The firm offers a free, confidential consultation, and its staff answers phones 24 hours a day.